t-tk/upmendex-package/README.md

  * source/ :: sources
  * doc/ :: documents
  * doc/samples/ :: samples for test.
+   More samples are distributed at GitHub[2] than at CTAN[5].
  * man/ :: manuals

 ### Building upmendex
-The source files are distributed at GitHub[2] and work with TeX Live svn r50040.
+The source files are distributed at GitHub[2] and work with TeX Live svn r53427.
 Ref.
 [TeX Live and Subversion](http://www.tug.org/texlive/svn/)

-Tested with ICU 63.1 .
+Tested with ICU 65.1 .

 ### Status
 Beta version.